CZ-NIC/envelope/README.md

             Ex: whilst we have to use quoted-printable (as seen in __str__), here the output will be plain text.
     * **--preview**
     * **.preview()**
   * **check**: Check all e-mail addresses and SMTP connection and return True/False if succeeded.
-Tries to find SPF, DKIM and DMARC DNS records depending on the sender's domain and print them out.
+Tries to find SPF, DKIM and DMARC DNS records depending on the From's domain and print them out.
     * **--check**
     * **.check(check_mx=True, check_smtp=True)**
         * `check_mx` E-mail addresses can be checked for MX record, not only for their format.
         * `check_smtp` We try to connect to the SMTP host.

     ```bash
-    $ envelope --smtp localhost 25 --sender me@example.com --check
+    $ envelope --smtp localhost 25 --from me@example.com --check
     SPF found on the domain example.com: v=spf1 -all
     See: dig -t SPF example.com && dig -t TXT example.com
     DKIM found: ['v=DKIM1; g=*; k=rsa; p=...']